No-Cash-7970/duckySigner/docs/decisions/20250619-dapp-connect-protocol.md

 2. DApp → Server: Send request to `/session/init`, providing dApp ID and dApp data (dApp name, icon, etc.)
 3. Server: Validate received dApp ID and information
 4. Server → User: *(Through the UI)* Present dApp data and ask for approval of connection to dApp
-5. User → Server: Approve the connection to the dApp (by entering wallet password) and send the approval
+5. User → Server: *(Through the UI)* Approve the connection to the dApp (by entering wallet password) and send the approval
 6. Server: Generate session key pair (session ID & session secret key) and session data (date created, expiration, etc.)
 7. Server: Derive the shared key using dApp ID and session key using [ECDH](20250611-use-ecdh-for-establishing-dapp-connect-shared-key.md)
 8. Server: Store session ID, shared key, session data, dApp ID and dApp data into an encrypted file protected by the user's wallet password